maryshgh/network_traffic_prediction/README.md

 Validation and test datasets are provided in separate files.
 The training file can be find viw the follwoing link:
 [Training Data](https://drive.google.com/file/d/1YEOXfZgFGn3AhPFxiC2PfjXW0qMNtjaq/view?usp=share_link)

+Each file containg 3 rows of data, including cell ID, time stamp and the network connection requests.